WWE Smackdown preview: The Night of Champions go-home show - Pro Wrestling Dot Net

 -“The Street Profits” Montez Ford and Angelo Dawkins vs. Joe Gacy and Dester Lumis for the WWE Tag Team Titles

 Powell’s POV: Smackdown will be live on Friday from Riyadh, Saudi Arabia at Kingdom Arena.
-Join me for my weekly live review as the show airs on Fridays on USA Network at 7CT/8ET.
+Join me for my weekly live review as the show streams internationally this afternoon before it airs tonight on USA Network at 7CT/8ET.
 My same-night audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment